jconorgrogan/Informational-Constructivism/README.md

 This argument suggests key structures of reality are necessary consequences of logical coherence and finite operational constraints.
 Logical self-consistency rejects Absolute Nothing, requiring **Minimal Distinction**.
 Finite capacity interacting with the conceptual extremes necessitates that any stable finite system operates via an effective **Finite State Projection** (Observer Projection Theorem).

 Dynamics within this finite projection inevitably lead to **Label Reuse** (basis for process order/memory).
-While reversible dynamics are possible, persistence under realistic constraints (noise, finite capacity) drives systems, via the **Structure Dynamic (SUR)** and cost optimization (`L = K + λE`), towards **effective Irreversibility** as the resource-efficient mode.
+While reversible dynamics are possible, the assumption of persistence under realistic constraints (noise, finite capacity) drives systems, via the **Structure Dynamic (SUR)** and cost optimization (`L = K + λE`), towards **effective Irreversibility** as the resource-efficient mode.
 Managing the **Consequences** of this irreversibility under **Saturation** pressure compels the emergence of complexity, rules, and structured self-reference.
+Thus, the argument derives the characteristics necessary for a reality capable of supporting finite, persistent systems capable of memory and complexity management.

 **Time emerges** not merely from raw sequence (Label Reuse), but as the ordered trace of this stable, structured, effectively irreversible, self-referential processing occurring within the Finite State Projection.

 The question "Why something rather than nothing?" is answered by logical coherence (Minimal Distinction Lemma).
-The question "Why this *kind* of structured reality?" is answered by the necessary operational consequences of finiteness (Finite State Projection) coupled with the drive for persistent operation under constraints (SUR favoring effective irreversibility and structure).
+The question "Why this *kind* of structured reality?" is answered by the necessary operational consequences of finiteness (Finite State Projection) coupled with the assumed drive for persistent operation under constraints (SUR favoring effective irreversibility and structure).
+This describes the conditions for *our kind* of observable universe, distinct from other possibilities allowed by Minimal Distinction alone.

-This derivation posits the Finite State Projection, Label Reuse, effective Irreversibility, its Consequences, the Operational Limit, and the resulting Structure Dynamic as necessary features for any logically coherent, persistent system containing finite processes.
+This derivation posits the Finite State Projection, Label Reuse, effective Irreversibility, its Consequences, the Operational Limit, and the resulting Structure Dynamic as necessary features for any logically coherent, persistent system containing finite processes capable of stable self-management and observation.

 ---